-- Describe how this service supports the agency mission This service area provides student financial assistance for qualified students seeking degrees in disciplines not offered by Virginia public institutions. - Describe the Statutory Authority of this Service Chapter 847 - 2007 Virginia Acts of Assembly
+- Describe how this service supports the agency mission This service area provides student financial assistance for qualified students seeking degrees in disciplines not offered by Virginia public institutions. - Describe the Statutory Authority of this Service Chapter 781, 2009 Virginia Acts of Assembly

-Item 143.
+Item 147.
 Regional Financial Assistance for Education

+"2.d.
+Out of this appropriation, \$32,000 the second year from the general fund is designated to provide grants of up to \$2,000 per year for Virginia students who attend schools and colleges of optometry.
+Each student receiving a grant shall agree to set up practice in the Commonwealth for a period of not less than two years upon completion of instruction. ...

-- 2.d.
-Optometry scholarships, \$26,640 the first year, and \$26,640 the second year from the general fund.
-The State Council of Higher Education shall determine if the number of contract slots with schools and colleges of optometry meets the State's optometric needs.
-Additionally, the State Council of Higher Education shall determine the cost effectiveness and benefits of contracting directly with schools and colleges of optometry for slots for Virginia students rather than contracting through the Southern Regional Educational Board. - F.1 Regional Grants and Contracts: Out of this appropriation, \$170,000 the first year and \$170,000 the second year from the general fund is designated to support Virginia's participation in the Southern Regional Education Board initiative to increase the number of minority doctoral graduates. - 2.
-The amounts listed in paragraph 1 shall be expended in accordance with the agreements between the Commonwealth of Virginia and the Southern Regional Education Board.
+F.1.
+Regional Grants and Contracts: Out of this appropriation, \$170,000 the first year and \$170,000 the second year from the general fund is designated to support Virginia's participation in the Southern Regional Education Board initiative to increase the number of minority doctoral graduates.

-Agency Customer GroupCustomerCustomer served annually served annuallyPotential annual customersStudents and parentsStudents and Parents326,071388,743
+The amounts listed in paragraph 1 shall be expended in accordance with the agreements between the Commonwealth of Virginia and the Southern Regional Education Board."

+Dartnore

+Agency Customer Group Customer Customers served annually Potential ann customers ual Students Students 27 , 27

+The agency is unable to know how many applicants will seek to participate in these programs.
+The Optometry funds will support up to 16 students; the SREB minority-doctoral funds will support up to nine graduates.

+r ai tilei 5

+Partner Description

+Southern Regional Education Board The SREB operates the program; the agency facilitates Virginia's participation in the program.
-- Factors Impacting the Products and/or Services: [Nothing entered]

-- Anticipated Changes to the Products and/or Services
+- Factors Impacting the Products and/or Services: [Nothing entered] - Anticipated Changes to the Products and/or Services [Nothing entered] - Listing of Products and/or Services O Student Financial Assistance

-[Nothing entered]

-- Listing of Products and/or Services

-- o Student Financial Assistance

 - Financial Overview

-General funds appropriated to program 108.
+- General funds appropriated to program 10813.

 - Financial Breakdown

-FY 2009 FY ' 2010 FY 2009 FY FY 2010 2009
+FY ́ 2011 FY 2012

 General Fund Nongeneral Fund General Fund Nongeneral Fund

 Base Budget \$196,640 \$0 \$196,640 \$0

 Change To Base \$0 \$0 \$0 \$0

-Service Area Fotal \$196,640 \$0 \$196,640 \$0
+\$196,640 \$0 \$196,640 \$0

-Base Budget \$196,640 \$0 \$196,640 \$0
+Total Base Budget \$196,640 \$0 \$196,640 \$0